oqolarte/oblong/content/project/mercipod.md

 Press some buttons to check first if the iPod is turning on.
 Under normal circumstances, it should.
 If it doesn't, trying recharging it.
-If during the process of opening the iPod, you damaged it, repairing it after that is beyond the scope of this post.
+If during the process of opening the iPod, you somehow damaged it that it wouldn't turn on, it's beyond the scope of this post.

 The iPod is now ready to be closed.
 While making sure the back is aligned to the front chassis, push down on the metal.